 18. What kind of vehicles are used in the TAR?

-Generally, the most common vehicle used in the TAR is the Toyota Land Cruiser.
-These have been used since Tibet opened to foreign tourists in the early 1980’s.
-However, the past 5 years many of the roads in the TAR have improved dramatically so that full-sized vans are also commonly used.
+In years past, the most common vehicle used in the TAR was the Toyota Land Cruiser.
+However, the past 8 years many of the roads in the TAR have improved dramatically so that full-sized vans are also commonly used.
 Most of the roads in the Yarlung Valley as well as the Friendship Highway are now entirely paved.
 Even the road to Mt.
-Kailash is now paved over 95% of the way.
-While Toyota Land Cruisers are still the best option to use if going to Everest Base Camp (the 100km cut-off road from Baber to EBC and the 70kms from EBC to Old Tingri are still dirt roads) or through far western Tibet, many areas can now be accessed using a van.
+Kailash is now paved over 98% of the way.
+Now, more and more travel agencies are using more fuel-efficient vans and smaller 4 Wheel Drive vehicles.

 19. Is it possible to cycle in the TAR?

 Yes, it is possible to cycle in the TAR, however you must still have travel permits a tour guide and a “support vehicle” that will follow you along your route.
 There are no exceptions to this.
 The guide will ride with the driver in the vehicle.
 The vehicle normally will stay a few kilometers in front of you as you cycle along your route.
 Since foreigners must have a guide and support vehicle, cycling in the TAR is quite expensive.
 More and more people are choosing to cycle in the open Tibetan areas of Kham and Amdo (the route from Kangding to Shangri La is becoming quite popular) in order to avoid having to pay the high costs of cycling in the TAR.

 20. Which guidebook is best for using in Tibet?